othmaneechc/SpeedTransformer/README.md

 ### MOBIS Dataset

 _The MOBIS dataset can be processed using a similar method.
-More detailed instructions will be added soon._
-The MOBIS Processed data can be found here: https://zenodo.org/records/15530797
+The processed MOBIS data can be found here: https://zenodo.org/records/15530797_

 ## Running the Models
 This repository provides two primary model architectures: